 Is the answer ego?
 Or pride?
-The reason these behaviors continue is because people sometimes feel like they are losing something within themselves if they give in.
-The most disturbing scenarios are when leaders exhibit these behaviours.
-Nevertheless, losing in this case is not something to be avoided but rather, something to welcome as part of a process to get the desired end result.
-Here are 3 things we must do during our interactions with others to improve our success rates:
+The reason these behaviors continue is that people sometimes feel like they are losing something within themselves if they give in.
+The most disturbing scenarios are when people who have a position of power exhibit these behaviours.
+Nevertheless, losing, in this case, is not something to be avoided but rather, something to be welcomed as part of a process to, at times, get the desired end result.

-To compromise means to settle a dispute by mutual concession.
+To compromise means to settle a dispute by either side making a concession.
 Any concession means that you have to give up something.
 “Ok, I will see your movie this week, we can see mine next week.”

 2. SHOW VULNERABILITY

-Please note that admitting a developmental challenge may give you the feeling that you will be at a disadvantage, but in effect, you will actually be gaining trust.
+Please note that admitting a developmental challenge may give you the feeling that you will be at a disadvantage, but this is not always the case.
+In some cases, you will actually be gaining trust.
 Let’s look at a scenario where you are interviewing two candidates for a job.
 Suppose you ask the question:

 “Tell me about a time when you had to work with someone you found to be difficult.”